Sports Parenting, Sports Psychology, Tennis

 My Model

 Now that I have given you the five steps to mastery, I'll share my model.
 It's straightforward and challenging at the same time.
-Imagine yourself in a soccer game; you can relate now after watching the world cup in Qatar.
+Imagine yourself in a soccer game; you can relate now after watching the World Cup in Qatar.
 You are on the bench with your team losing 1-0, and there are 5 minutes left to go.
 You jump on the field.
 What's expected from you?
 Expectations dictate that you must score as soon as you touch the ball, no less.
 That's what exactly your kid wants from you.
 To score, but the film doesn't end there.
 After scoring, you can't celebrate with your crowd.
 You can't brag about your performance.
 You can't hug all your team.
 You must silently say to yourself you rock it, return to the bench, and wait for the next time you are required.
-Simple, so simple, and challenging at the same time.
+It is simple and challenging at the same time.

 To summarize, work on yourself and be ready because, with kids, there isn't a second chance.
 Remember your five cards and why sports parenting is a skill you must practice every day.